 Its political allusions are a little confusing.
 The Daleks have long been labelled Nazis, lurking in an underground bunker, talking of extermination.
 But it’s there that the similarities end, at least in this, their introductory story.
 The more interesting aspect of them is that they are the mutated remnants of a race ravaged by nuclear war, who have retreated into metal boxes, and to live inside another metal box.
 As for the Nazi ideal of Aryan physicality, that belongs to their old enemies, the Thals.

 The Thals are stand ins for the Jewish race.
 Displaced, they wander the planet in search or settlement, and their name is a suffix common to many Jewish surnames.
 But again, you can push this allusion too far.
-It’s enough to say that Thals are sympathetic hero types, but their fair skinned good looks brings an unwelcome hint of body fascism to proceeds.
+It’s enough to say that Thals are sympathetic hero types, but their fair skinned good looks bring an unwelcome hint of body fascism to proceedings.
 Beautiful is good, ugly is bad.

 But the Thals are also pacifists, which leads the story to its turning point, when school teacher Ian Chesterton (William Russell) must convince the Thals to fight the Daleks, so that the time travellers can regain a lost TARDIS component.
-“Pacifism” says Ian, “only works when everybody feels the same,” basically giving voice to the story’s mission statement.
+“Pacifism,” says Ian, “only works when everybody feels the same,” basically giving voice to the story’s mission statement.
 The sequence where he provokes chief Thal Alydon (John Lee) into fighting by threatening to take his girlfriend to the Daleks, can be read as Ian proving to the Thals that pacifism has its limits.

-In the end it is fear which spurs the Thals to dump their beliefs and go on the offensive.
-As Alydon says “The Daleks are strong and they hate us.
+In the end, it is fear which spurs the Thals to dump their beliefs and go on the offensive.
+As Alydon says, “The Daleks are strong and they hate us.
 And I am sure they will find a way to come out of their city and kill us.”
 He’s right about the threat the Daleks pose (inside their city they plan to flood the planet with radiation), but how odd to think that the predicted threat of an attack has managed to convince the Thals of the virtue of a pre-emptive strike.
 By the time the TARDIS crew have left, our heroes have taught a peace loving race to be warriors again.
 Which is to say the least, an unusual position for a Doctor Who story to take.

 Elements of this story endure.
 Tristram Carey’s music with its submerged bass note thrum turns up again.
 Brian Hodgson’s sound effects for the Dalek city are still being used in new Who.
 Terry Nation reuses plot elements in future stories like repeated guitar riffs from a hit song.
 It’s absolutely right that Into the Dalek, and stories yet to come, continue to look back to this bedrock story.
 It may not have changed the Doctor, but it sure did change Doctor Who.